relevance/diametric/README.md

 ## Datomic Verion

 Diametric sets up the default Datomic version.
-On that version, all Daimetric's tests passes.
+On that version, all Diametric's tests pass.
 However, Datomic team frequently releases a new version.
 Just to update Datomic version, Diametric won't make a new release.
 From version 0.1.3, Diametric supports user defined Datomic version.